Pinpoint Travel Health

 Warnings and insurance

-This advice reflects the UK government’s understanding of current rules for people travelling on a full ‘British citizen’ passport from the UK, for the most common types of travel.
+This information is for people travelling on a full ‘British citizen’ passport from the UK.
+It is based on the UK government’s understanding of Bhutan’s current rules for the most common types of travel.

 The authorities in Bhutan set and enforce entry rules.
 If you’re not sure how these requirements apply to you, see the Bhutan government’s visa entry page or contact the Bhutanese Embassy in Brussels.